- $13 Billion+ Won

 Strict Liability: In general, products liability cases are pursued under the theory of strict liability.
 With these claims, the injured party is only required to prove that a defect in a product exists and that an injury was sustained as a result.
 If a defect exists, the manufacturer may be strictly liable for any resulting damages, regardless of whether they exercised extreme caution and care when manufacturing the product.
 For strict liability to apply, the product must have been purchased in the chain of distribution.
 Products purchased second-hand are not eligible for strict liability claims.

 Breach of Warranty: When a good is sold, there are two warranties the buyer relies on: the express warranty and the implied warranty.

 - Express Warranty: Any representation about the product and its safety made by the manufacturer or retailer.

 - Implied Warranty: An implied promise by the manufacturer (or other liable party) that the product, if used as intended, will not cause any harm.

 The breach of warranty cause of action covers any person who would reasonably be expected to use to product.

-The number of products liability claims based on food-borne illnesses and food poisoning have been on the rise.
-In Florida, food poisoning and food-injury related claims are typically brought as a product liability action.
+The number of product liability claims based on food-borne illnesses and food poisoning has been on the rise.
+Food poisoning and food-injury related claims are typically brought as product liability actions.
 Claims can be filed against anyone in the chain of distribution, from the manufacturer to the retailer, as well as any party who handles the food during this transition.

 Depending on the specifics of the case, an injured consumer can seek compensation from one or more liable parties, including manufacturers, wholesalers, and/or retail outlets.
 Determining the defendant in a product liability case is not a matter of choosing one liable party over another; any party involved in a defective product's chain of distribution may be held accountable through a product liability lawsuit.
 When beginning to put together a claim for a defective product, it is important to include any party involved in the chain of distribution.